BellsOfTheCascades/helpers/video-editing.md

 If you get videos in any other format, FFmpeg should have no trouble converting them, using [`convertvid.sh`](https://github.com/rootwork/bash-scripts/blob/main/videos/convertvid.sh):

 `./convertvid.sh <input.mp4>`

+Note that "format" and "encoding" are not necessarily the same thing, for instance Apple Quicktime Movies (the default export from an iPhone) can be saved as `.mp4`, `.mov` or other file extensions.

 ### Rotating a video